Timwi/KtaneSouvenir/translations.md

 ## Variety

-The disambiguator `"the Variety that has one"` might need to agree with the component in question.
-If this is the case, translate that string as `""` and use the provided variants (with the component in parentheses).
-If this is not the case, then the variants can be ignored.
+The disambiguator `"the Variety that has one"` might need to agree with the component in question (e.g. gender).
+If this is the case, translate that string as `""` and use the provided variants with the component in parentheses, but do not include the component in parentheses in your translation.
+If this is not the case, then the variants should all be translated as `""`.

 ## White Arrows